 If you are interested, please talk to Mother Pippa.

 Back to the Top

-August 4 – 10 2018, the Diocesan Mission Trip will head to Navajoland in Arizona and New Mexico.
-The team’s work will be centered at Good Shepherd to help with repair projects as needed, as well as work in their community garden that provides food to many local families.
-This trip will focus on supporting the ministries of Good Shepherd Mission and learning about the Navajo culture.
+August 3 – 10 2019, the Diocesan Mission Trip will return to Navajoland in Arizona and New Mexico.
 The group will be flying to Albuquerque, New Mexico and traveling via vans to Fort Defiance, Arizona.
 Youth who have finished grades 8-12 are welcome.
 St. Bart’s will fundraise to help them go.